Basic Mistakes in Database Testing

 Not Testing Foreign Keys

-Foreign keys are one of the basic way of providing database consistency.
-In a good relational database schema you should have the keys.
+Foreign keys are one of the basic ways of providing database consistency.
+In a good relational database schema you should always have the keys.
 If you don’t have, well, it could be a sign that you have a really big problem.
-However this depends on the data model, but usually the lack of foreighn keys is a smell of a really bad design.
+This depends on the data model, but usually the lack of the foreign keys is a smell of a really bad design.

 Testing foreign keys is simple.
 Just add some rows to a table without adding appropriate rows in referenced table first.
 You should get an error.
 Then you should delete rows from the referenced table, you could get error, or not (that depends on the key definition).
 You should check the expected behaviour whatever it is.